 Four categories, based on the relationship between the mark and its product, are used to determine if a mark is distinctive:

 The marks in these four categories vary based on their distinctiveness.
 Trademark requirements and the legal protection granted a trademark depends on its designated category.

 - Fanciful or arbitrary marks do not logically relate to their product.
 They are therefore inherently distinctive.

 - Suggestive marks point to one of the product's characteristics but do not describe it.

 - A descriptive mark directly describes the quality of the product or one of its characteristics.
 However, a descriptive mark isn't inherently distinctive.

 - A generic mark describes the general category of the product and offer no distinction or protection.

 The laws regarding trademarks and other forms of intellectual property can be complicated and difficult to navigate on your own.
 A professional attorney can walk you through the types of protection available and assist with any paperwork involved.

 If you need help with trademarks law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.